 Depending on the profession, self-employment is either classified as a trade or a freelance activity.
-The freelancers include certain professions that are precisely defined in § 18 EStG.
+The freelancers include certain ‘catalogue professions’ that are precisely defined in § 18 EStG.

 In addition to doctors and lawyers, these include scientific, artistic and literary as well as educational activities.
 It is therefore important to check whether your blog falls in a freelance category.

-For example, if you work as a lecturer and write about the content of your teaching activities on your blog, you can be considered a freelancer.
+For example, if you work as a lecturer and write about the content of your teaching activities on your blog, you could be considered a freelancer.